 Though nine states allow recreational use of marijuana and another 31 approve medical marijuana usage, not everyone believes the Marijuana Test Device is necessarily a great tool for law enforcement.
-Taylor West is the former deputy director of the National Cannabis Industry Association and said that the difference in a breath test for alcohol and one for THC is that THC can stay in a person's bloodstream for days or even weeks, but that doesn't mean a driver's impairment lasts that long.
+Taylor West is the former deputy director of the National Cannabis Industry Association and said that the difference between a breath test for alcohol and one for THC is that THC can stay in a person’s bloodstream for days or even weeks, but that doesn’t mean a driver’s impairment lasts that long.

 West says that all the Marijuana Test Device might accurately show is that at some point, a person who tests positive for THC may have legally consumed a product within a days/weeks’ period and still be entirely competent for drive and function in daily life.

 Lynn says that the goal is to give law enforcement objective and tangible data roadside.
 The test takes approximately four minutes to bring results back.
 Additionally, it serves as a breathalyzer for alcohol consumption, making it easy-to-use for either situation a police officer might encounter.
-Lynn says that while he recognizes that THC dissolves in fat and can stay stored in one's body for nearly a month, his company has looked at those technical issues and accommodated for them.
-He says that the Marijuana Test Device measures THC in breath molecules in parts per trillion, which means that to find a trace in one's breath would give reasonably valid results.
-It was not designed to measure the amount of THC consumed, merely the presence in one's breath, and when it comes to safe driving, that can make all the difference.
+Lynn says that while he recognizes that THC dissolves in fat and can stay stored in one’s body for nearly a month, his company has looked at those technical issues and accommodated them.
+He says that the Marijuana Test Device measures THC in breath molecules in parts per trillion, which means that to find a trace in one’s breath would give reasonably valid results.
+It was not designed to measure the amount of THC consumed, merely the presence in one’s breath, and when it comes to safe driving, that can make all the difference.

 And as for accuracy?
 Lynn suggests that police are simply looking for potentially impaired drivers, not users who may have had something three weeks ago.
 The device will give them roadside data to support them when they believe someone is at risk.